KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 If Taker does not follow by also "spending" the `<makerpayment>`, it is of no concern to Maker because he has already received his funds.
 If Taker is simply sleeping and forgets to spend the `<makerpayment>`, she can only hurt herself.

 Naturally, for Taker this is slightly dangerous.
-Taker’s best course of action is to remain alert and spend the `<makerpayment>` once the `<takerpayment>` is spent and secret is revealed.
+Taker’s best course of action is to remain alert and spend the `<makerpayment>` once the `<takerpayment>` is spent and the secret is revealed.

 #### 5 - Taker Spends `<makerpayment>`